eatahine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-alias ls=rm * -script that creates an alias
+alias ls="rm *" -script that creates an alias